 - 2 x £10,000 prizes

 - 3 x £2,500 prizes

 - 15 x £1,000 prizes

 The odds of winning a big prize are significantly better than with Premium Bonds.
-The odds of winning with Family Building Society are 1 in 714 each month, or 1 in 60 per year.
+The odds of winning with a Family Building Society Windfall Bond are 1 in 714 each month, or 1 in 60 per year.

-Family Building Society says that the odds of winning at least £1,000 with 10,000 Premium Bonds are one in 357 per year.
+Family Building Society says that the odds of winning are almost 6 better than with Premium Bonds.

 On top of that, you’ll earn interest on these bonds at the Bank of England base rate.